 International students stand to experience all of the above and have the time of their lives.
 First, however, let’s answer the one question every international student (and their parents) have in mind: how safe is Australia?

 With angry kangaroos attacking tourists, spiders with fearsome reputations, and baby-eating dingos, it can feel as if it’s a completely different and scary world.
-You can, however, rest assured that despite these reports, you will, in most probability, be safe and sound in the land “down undah”.
-Here’s a list of what you need to know, as well as the do’s and don’ts to keep you safe in Australia:
+You can, however, rest assured that despite these reports, you will in most probability be safe and sound in the land down “undah” … if you play by the rules.
+Here’s a list of what you need to know as well as the do’s and don’ts to keep you safe in Australia:

 Public transport is reliable and widely used in Australia.
 Security officers and guards help implement maximum safety.
 In addition, good lighting and security cameras are helpful additions when walking in dark or secluded places.
 Still, the smart thing to do is to always be cautious as you would in any country.

 If you drive, always park in well-lit car parks.
 That’s a no brainer.
 When leaving your institution at night, make sure you’re not alone and take paths that are brightly lit and frequently used by other people.

 Most education institutions offer security escort services or bus shuttle services after 6 p.m.
 You can contact your institution directly to see whether this could be an option.
 It would be a good idea to familiarise yourself with the security services on offer too — don’t be afraid to strike up conversations with the security guards and officers every now and then.

 Research online and save your campus security number on your phone.
 Some institutions even offer mobile apps that provide a direct line for contacting security.
 There should be security points with emergency telephones you should never hesitate to use if you feel uncomfortable or unsafe.

 With so many beautiful natural landscapes — just like you see in movies and documentaries — Australia’s natural environment is definitely worth exploring.
 Nevertheless, it’s always a good idea to stay safe and be aware of the dangers.